Exaether/dotfiles/README.md

 ## for i3 environment:

-i3, i3lock-colors, picom, polybar, rofi, dunst, feh, maim, fontconfig, pulseaudio,
+i3, i3lock-colors, picom, polybar, rofi, dunst, feh, maim, fontconfig, pulseaudio, xautolock

 And maybe others things I've forgotten
+/!\ at least for now, i3lock-colors is fucked up, you'll need to add things to the BKGBUILD before building it (refer to the AUR page, comment section)

 ## for cli:

 kitty, zsh + oh-my-zsh, tmux, neovim, fzf, yazi, bat, zoxide